jackalope-code/stream-overlay/README.md

 https://react.dev/reference/react

 ## Issues
+- Confirm show key UI component state updating is weirdly bugged
+- Navigation to query URL doesnt work on initial page load and requires refresh at least on dev server without strict mode.
 - Can't drag through.
-Add toggleable activity on active embeds.
+Add toggleable activity on active embeds or otherwise resolve mouse event issues.
-- Refresh clears auth
+- Refresh clears auth.
-- Delete on disconnect shows delete locally when it shouldn't (nothing is happening and there is a disconnect state)
+- Delete from disconnect state shows delete locally when it shouldn't (nothing is happening and there is a disconnect state)
 - Incorrect editor auth fails silently.
 Overlay view may be ok.
 - State management is fucked up.
 - http://localhost:4000/?username=[user]&password=[pass] should be guarded, not an invalid credential method.
 Guard routes and params. (not the port)